changkun/modern-cpp-tutorial/book/en-us/03-runtime.md

 Therefore `reference(v)` will call `reference(int&)` and output lvalue.
 For `pass(l)`, `l` is an lvalue, why is it successfully passed to `pass(T&&)`?

-This is based on the **reference contraction rule**: In traditional C++, we are not able to continue to reference a reference type.
+This is based on the **reference collapsing rule**: In traditional C++, we are not able to continue to reference a reference type.
 However,
 C++ has relaxed this practice with the advent of rvalue references, resulting in a reference collapse rule that allows us to reference references,